 The second reason why the TSH alone does not provide a complete picture of thyroid function is that your body is able to compensate for quite some time before the TSH actually begins to be affected.
 For example, a while back a patient came to me with a textbook-perfect TSH.
 No medical practitioner would suspect a thyroid problem looking at her TSH value.
 Her family history and her symptoms, however, indicated that more detailed labs were in order.
 When I received her lab results, there was a high number of thyroid autoantibodies present.
 Her body was essentially attacking her thyroid through an autoimmune process.
 Because she was in the early stages of the autoimmune process, her body had been compensating.
 Her TSH was still within the normal range in spite of the fact that her thyroid was essentially being destroyed.

 When it comes to thyroid dysfunction, the earlier a problem is uncovered, the easier it is to treat and potentially correct.
 If I had chosen to run a TSH alone on this patient, we would not have uncovered the underlying cause of her symptoms when we did and her autommunity would have likely been much more difficult to address later on.
 Again, this is another reason why it’s so important not to draw conclusions of thyroid gland function based on TSH alone.

-As a part of my new patient screening labs, I include TSH and other markers of thyroid function.
-I’ve found that, at the minimum, the labs that I run on every patient give me a good overall picture of thyroid health.
+As a part of my initial screening labs, I include TSH and other markers of thyroid function.
+I’ve found that, at the minimum, the labs that I run on every individual give me a good overall picture of thyroid health.
 There are also other thyroid labs that are useful in specific cases.
-I run those as well when indicated, but I make those clinical decisions on a patient-by-patient basis.
+I run those as well when indicated, but I make those clinical decisions on a person-by-person basis.